erszcz/msc-thesis/dfly-multiboot.md

 Since the MMU isn't ready yet, some other mechanism of translation must be used to access the memory at the proper physical location -- that's the purpose of the `R` macro.
-Code after relocation[^ft:relocation] does not use the macro anymore.
+Code intended to run after relocation[^ft:relocation] does not use the macro anymore.

 [^ft:relocation]: Relocation is the switch from executing code at physical
                   addresses to executing at virtual addresses.